 According to Gardner, the Health Wagon is a medical home for about 3,000 patients, but during the RAM weekend, they mostly see new and one-time patients.

-Although she is retired now, Sr. Bernie still helps each year with RAM.
+Sr. Bernie still helps each year with RAM.
 “We live in a commonwealth, and we hope one day it will be a ‘commonhealth.’
 We are our brother’s keeper or our sister’s keeper,” she said.

 Aside from the annual expansion of RAM, the Health Wagon also has plans to expand its pharmacy, as well as build a permanent stationary clinic and raise awareness.